 Differences in bedding, sediment sorting, grain size, and texture are useful to distinguish debris-, hyperconcentrated-, and stream-flow deposits.
 Costa and Jarrett (1981, p.
 312-317), Wells and Harvey (1987, p.
 188), Costa (1988, p.
 118-119), Harvey (1989, p.
 144), the National Research Council (1996, p.
 74), and Meyer and Wells (1997, p.
 778) provide morphologic and sedimentologic criteria (surface morphology, internal structures, texture, grain size, and sorting) for differentiating the three flow types.
 In general, debris-flow deposits are matrix supported and poorly sorted, hyperconcentrated-flow deposits are clast supported and poorly to moderately sorted, and stream-flow deposits are clast supported and moderately to well sorted.
-Table 15 is modified from Costa (1988) and shows geomorphic and sedimentologic characteristics of debris-, hyperconcentrated-, and stream-flow deposits.
+Table 16 is modified from Costa (1988) and shows geomorphic and sedimentologic characteristics of debris-, hyperconcentrated-, and stream-flow deposits.
 Grainsize analysis is useful in classifying deposits into the different flow types (Pierson, 1985).
 In addition to the primary process of debris-flow deposition, secondary processes of weathering and erosion by fluvial and/or eolian activity can rework de-

-Flow Type Landforms and Deposits Sedimentary Structures Sediment Characteristics Stream flow Bars, fans, sheets, splays; channels have large width-to-depth ratio Horizontal or inclined stratifica- tion to massive; weak to strong imbrication; cut-and-fill structures; ungraded to graded Beds well to moderately sorted; clast supported Hyperconcentrated flow Similar to water flood, rectangular channel Weak stratification to massive; weak imbrication; thin gravel lenses; normal and reverse grading Poorly to moderately sorted; clast supported Debris flow Marginal levees, terminal lobes, trapezoidal to U-shaped channel No stratification; weak to no imbrication; inverse grading at base; normal grading near top Very poor to extremely poor sorting; matrix supported; extreme range of particle sizes;
+Flow Type Landforms and Deposits Sedimentary Structures Sediment Characteristics Stream flow Bars, fans, sheets, splays; channels have large width-to-depth ratio Horizontal or inclined stratifica- tion to massive; weak to strong imbrication; cut-and-fill structures; ungraded to graded Beds well to moderately sorted; clast supported Hyperconcentrated flow Similar to water flood, rectangular channel Weak stratification to massive; weak imbrication; thin gravel lenses; normal and reverse grading Poorly to moderately sorted; clast supported Debris flow Marginal levees, terminal lobes, trapezoidal to U-shaped channel No stratification; weak to no imbrication; inverse grading at base; normal grading near top Very poor to extremely poor sorting; matrix supported; ex- treme range of particle sizes; may contain megaclasts bris-flow deposits.
+The subsequent reworking of debris-flow deposits can change the morphology and texture of the fan surface and can introduce uncertainty of mapping individual debris-flow deposits.

-Table 15.
+Table 16.
 Geomorphic and sedimentologic criteria for differentiating water and sediment flows (modified from Costa, 1988, and Pierson, 2005a).